valhuber/opt_locking/readme.md

 Storing it in the row is critical because we do not want to maintain server state between client calls.
 Nor do we want to force customers to include special fields in their schema.

 We want **virtual attributes** that can be computed on retrieval, not stored in the database, and attached to API rows as they are sent / returned from the client.
+The returned `__check_sum__` can then be tested (in logic) to make sure it was unchanged.

 For virtual attributes, we can use `@jsonapi_attr`.

 Declaring this *virtual attribute* is a key focus of this exploratory prototype.

+This works, ***except*** that the virtual attributes are not returned on Patch commands.
+See "Failing", below.

 &nbsp;